 1. LEAVE RABBIT AT HOME

-- a Contact your local House rabbit Society chapter for references.
+- Contact your local House Rabbit Society chapter or educator for references.

-- b.
-Veterinarian technicians at experienced rabbit veterinarians may do pet sitting.
+- Veterinarian technicians at experienced veterinary practices may do pet sitting.

-- c.
-Look on bulletin boards at vets, pet supply stores, & humane societies, then check references.
+- Look on bulletin boards at veterinary offices, pet supply stores, and humane societies, then check references.

 - Your rabbit will be in familiar surroundings.